Video Game: Space Invaders

 - The power up items in Infinity Gene are the Newalone particles taken directly from Metal Black, an obscure Taito shooter that has more in common with Darius than Space Invaders.
-A more direct call back to Darius comes in the form of Boss Subtitles in the familiar form, "WARNING - A FORMIDABLE ENEMY '[Boss Name]' HAS ENTERED THE BATTLE."
+A more direct call back to Darius comes in the form of Boss Warning Siren in the familiar form, "WARNING - A FORMIDABLE ENEMY '[Boss Name]' HAS ENTERED THE BATTLE."

 - Those particles, at least according to Infinity Gene's achievements, are called "Neurons".
 The phonetic similarity to Newalone cannot be coincidence...